pressoholics/prso-content-syndication-toolkit/readme.txt

 [pro learnmore]: http://benjaminmoody.com/downloads/content-syndication-toolkit-pro/?bm_plugin_wp_repo=faq

+= Do i have to add my posts as 'Syndication Posts' cant i use normal posts? = Yes you can!
+Go to Settings > Content Syndication and select the post type you wish to use from the 'Syndication Post Type' drop down menu.

 = I've created accounts for my clients and published a post but the content has not been syndicated = Check that all the accounts you have created for your clients are using the Role 'Syndication Sub'.
 Now make sure that all you clients have downloaded the 'Content Syndication Toolkit Reader' plugin from Wordpress and that they have entered their account details into the reader plugin options.